CUD2V/pccc/README.md

 ## Testing and Benchmarking

 The PCCC package uses the R library [testthat](http://testthat.r-lib.org) for unit tests.
-All tests are automatically run upon running the "devtools::install_github" command shown below.
+All tests are automatically run upon running the `devtools::install_github()` command shown below.

 Some additional tests on large datasets were developed by Peter DeWitt and are available at https://github.com/CUD2V/pccc-testing.
 As 2 of the 3 require special license agreements for data access, they are not included with this repository.